Skip to content

 Many clients would ideally prefer to pay for as little Base Whole Life as possible while maximizing the amount of Paid-Up Additions that can fit inside their policies, especially if they are becoming their own banker using the infinite banking concept.

 Thankfully, many mutual insurance companies offer a term insurance rider that bolts onto your base Whole Life policy so you can increase the amount of Paid-Up Additions that fits inside your policy.
-Remember how if you pay too much premium into your PUA rider too quickly, you run the risk of your Whole Life insurance policy becoming a Modified Endowment Contract (MEC) and losing Whole Life’s most favorable tax advantages?
+Remember how if you pay too much premium into your Paid-Up Additions rider too quickly, you run the risk of your Whole Life insurance policy becoming a Modified Endowment Contract (MEC) and losing Whole Life’s most favorable tax advantages?

 Blending a term insurance rider onto your base whole life policy is a way to maintain all the proper death benefit ratios while allowing you to stuff a disproportionate amount of PUA premium into your policy earlier than you would normally be allowed to.
 With a term rider, you’re essentially creating a cavity so you can disproportionately increase the amount Paid-Up Additions that you can stuff into a Whole Life policy.

-Normally a term insurance rider is priced as annual-renewable-term.
+Normally, a term insurance rider is priced as annual-renewable-term.
 So you can create this temporary (term) receptacle to fill with PUAs for a fraction of the cost that Base Whole Life would cost.
 The idea is to front-load the PUA rider as quickly as you can, so the term insurance rider will drop off before the cost to carry the rider becomes too cost-prohibitive as you get older.

 Accelerating this early growth by maximizing the amount of paid-up additional life insurance that will continue compounding into the future by forcing your cash value to crawl higher at a steeper pace.